BlinkUX/sequelize-mock/docs/api/model.md

 ###  Return
-Returns <Any> the default value for the given field
+`Any`: the default value for the given field